Board GamesFeature

 What makes the game great for some is that with so many choices, there are multiple paths to gaining victory points and winning.
 That also means replayability is very high because you and other players can play the game very differently every time.

 However, that does mean that you can play a game, especially with just two players, and never really interact with the other player.
-One of the key aspects of worker placement games, for me at least, is the feeling that you’re screwing over somebody else around the table while also making gains yourself.
+One of the key aspects of worker placement games, for me, is the feeling that you’re screwing somebody over.
 And that’s lacking in A Feast For Odin.

-It is a great game, and one that Rosenberg fans will love, but it isn’t as competitive as some of us would like, but that also makes it perfect for the pacifist players among us.
+It is a great game, and one that Rosenberg fans will love.
+It isn’t as competitive as some of us would like, but that also makes it perfect for pacifist players.

 4. Anachrony